 - Stir in oil with a fork until all ingredients are moistened.

 - Stir in water, 1 tablespoon at a time, until dough leaves side of bowl and forms a ball.

 - Roll out dough on a lightly floured surface to make a 14-inch circle.

 - Fit dough into an 11-inch tart pan with a removable bottom, pressing dough against the side of the pan without stretching the dough; trim excess dough.

 - Prick bottom of the crust with a fork.

 - Line crust with an 18-inch piece of foil; fill to rim with dried beans.
 Bake on the lowest rack of a 400 F oven for 15 minutes.

 - Remove foil and beans.
-Return to oven and bake 8-10 minutes more, until crust is golden.
+Return to oven and bake 8 to 10 minutes more, until crust is golden.
 Set aside to cool.

-- Combine rhubarb, sugar and orange peel in a 2-quart saucepan; cook, stirring occasionally, until rhubarb softens (8-10 minutes).
+- Combine rhubarb, sugar and orange peel in a 2-quart saucepan; cook, stirring occasionally, until rhubarb softens (8 to 10 minutes).